-Additional resources include study in off-campus women's studies programs and internships such as those offered at The Philadelphia Center.
+Additional resources include study in off-campus women's studies programs and internships.

 The courses below are described in the catalog under the discipline to which they refer.
 Often other courses may be offered that fulfill the major or minor.
-Check the class schedule under women's studies or contact Annie Dandavati.
+Check the class schedule under women's studies or contact the director of women's studies.
 To declare the major or minor, see Professor Annie Dandavati, director.